wrello/Plums/README.md

 ⚠️Currently in beta.
 Not recommended for use in production.⚠️

-- Sub-plums in data tables
+- Sub-plums allowed in data tables
 - Server-side plum events
 - `Event:Observe()` to collect prior values
 - [Squash](https://github.com/Data-Oriented-House/Squash/) compresses overhead plum data